nilosd16/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader

-This is a small code snippet, which is very useful and fast for downloading high resolution videos from youtube.
+This is a small code snippet, which is very useful and quick for downloading high resolution videos from youtube.

 Make sure you have python package pytube installed.
 Else install using :